-- 3. If the dispute is not resolved by the homeless liaison, the complainantparents/guardians or unaccompanied youth may file a written complaint with the superintendent or designee for review.
+- 1. If the parent/guardian or unaccompanied youth has a complaint regarding the education of a homeless student, the person must notify the homeless liaison.
+The homeless liaison serves as the intermediary between the homeless student and the school where the student is seeking enrollment.
+The homeless liaison shall provide a copy of or access to the district's policies addressing the education of homeless students and the district's complaint form to the parents/guardians or unaccompanied youth. - 2.
+The parents/guardians or unaccompanied youth can file a complaint in writing with the homeless liaison.
+The homeless liaison will provide a written resolution of the dispute or a plan of action within five days of the date the complaint was received by the homeless liaison.
+The parties may mutually agree to an extension of time; however, every effort should be made to resolve the complaint in the shortest possible time. - 3.
+If the dispute is not resolved by the homeless liaison, the parents/guardians or unaccompanied youth may file a written complaint with the superintendent or designee for review.
 The superintendent or designee will provide a written resolution or plan of action within five days of the date the complaint was received by the superintendent or designee.
 The parties may mutually agree to an extension of time; however, every effort should be made to resolve the complaint in the shortest amount of time. - 4.
-If the dispute is not resolved at the superintendent level, the complaint-sequardians-or-unaccompanied-youth may file a written complaint with the board of education.
+If the dispute is not resolved at the superintendent level, the parents/guardians or unaccompanied youth may file a written complaint with the board of education.
 The board will provide a written resolution of the dispute or a plan of action within 30 days of the date the complaint was received by the board.
-If the dispute is not resolved by the board in a manner satisfactory to the complainant-parents/guardians-or-unaccompanied-youth, an appeal may be brought to DESE in accordance with the state complaintdispute resolution process, which the homeless liaison will provide to the complainant-parents/guardians-or-unaccompanied-youth.
+If the dispute is not resolved by the board in a manner satisfactory to the parents/guardians or unaccompanied youth, an appeal may be brought to DESE in accordance with the state dispute resolution process, which the homeless liaison will provide to the parents/guardians or unaccompanied youth.

-While the dispute process is ongoing, the student in question must be enrolled in school.
-If the dispute revolves around which school is the school of best interest for the student, the student shall be enrolled at the school to which the parent/guardian or unaccompanied student seeks enrollment while the final resolution of the dispute is pending.
-The student shall be and allowed to fully participate in school activities and as well as receive transportation, if requested, to the school in which the parents/guardians or unaccompanied youth seeks enrollment.
+While the dispute process is ongoing, the student in question must be enrolled and allowed to fully participate in school activities as well as receive transportation, if requested, to the school in which the parents/guardians or unaccompanied youth seeks enrollment.

-If the parent/guardian or unaccompanied student are English learners, use a native language other than English, or need additional supports due to a disability, tThe district shall make translators, interpreters or other support services available without charge and in the appropriate language to parents/guardians and unaccompanied youths who are English learners, use a native language other than English or need additional supports due to a disability.
+The district shall make translators, interpreters or other support services available without charge and in the appropriate language to parents/guardians and unaccompanied youths who are English learners, use a native language other than English or need additional supports due to a disability.

-Note: The reader is encouraged to check the index located at the beginning of this section for other pertinent policies and to review administrative procedures and/or forms for related information.
+Search the index for this section and the cross references to identify related policies, administrative procedures and forms.

-Adopted: 12/16/1999

-Revised: 10/09/2003; 02/16/2017; 03/14/2019;

-Version: IGBCA-C.PLT (3/21) Page 9

-REFERENCE COPY

-Cross Refs: EEA, Student Transportation Services

-JCB, Intradistrict Transfers within the District JCC, Interdistrict Transfers outside the District

-JEC, School Admissions

-JECA, Admission of Students Eligibility to Enroll JECC, Assignment of Students to Grade Levels/Classes

-KLA, Concerns and Complaints Regarding Federal Programs

-MSIP Refs: I-3

-Legal Refs: §§ 167.020, .181, 193.265, 208.151, 210.003, 431.506, RSMo.
+Adopted: 12/16/1999 Revised: 10/09/2003; 02/16/2017; 03/14/2019; 05/19/2022 Cross Refs: EEA, Student Transportation Services JCB, Transfers within the District JCC, Transfers outside the District JEC, School Admissions JECA, Eligibility to Enroll JECC, Assignment of Students to Grade Levels/Classes KLA, Concerns and Complaints Regarding Federal Programs MSIP Refs: I-3 Legal Refs: §§ 167.020, .181, 193.265, 208.151, 210.003, 431.506, RSMo.
 19 C.S.R.
-20-28.010

-Family Educational Rights and Privacy Act of 1974, 20 U.S.C. § 1232g

-34 C.F.R.
-Part 99

-McKinney-Vento Homeless Education Assistance Improvements Act of 2001, 42

-U.S.C. §§ 11431 - 11435
+20-28.010 Family Educational Rights and Privacy Act of 1974, 20 U.S.C. § 1232g 34 C.F.R.
+Part 99 McKinney-Vento Homeless Education Assistance Improvements Act of 2001, 42 U.S.C. §§ 11431 - 11435